lindgrengroup/infertility_hormones/selection_analyses/README.md

 2. **2_liftover_selection_scores_hg38.sh** - Selection scores are on the hg19 genome build, lift over to hg38.
 3. **3_table_plot_selection_scores_in_infertility_loci.R** - Assess minimum/maximum selection scores around windows defined by infertility lead variants.
 4. **4_prep_trait_sds.sh** - For analyses where SDS is aligned to the trait-increasing allele rather than the derived allele, so we can test whether the direction of selection is for or against the trait.
 Plot these using **4_trait_sds_scores_plots.R**.
+	**4_prep_betascan2_scores.sh** - For analyses where the BetaScan2 score is added to the GWAS summary statistics so we can see whether the same variants have high scores for both GWAS and balancing selection.
+Plot these using **4_betascan2_plots.R**.